-Data from part-year households were excluded from estimates of average household spending.
-However, these data were included in the estimates for dwelling characteristics and household equipment and in the calculation of the Survey of Household Spending response rate.
-Data from part-year households are also required as input into Canada's System of National Accounts.
-Part-year households are comprised entirely of persons who were members of other households for part of the reference year.
-There were 516 part-year households in the sample in 2001.
+Data from part-year households should be excluded from estimates of average household spending.
+However, these data must be included in the estimates for dwelling characteristics and household equipment and in the calculation of the Survey of Household Spending response rate.
+Part-year households are composed entirely of persons who were members of other households for part of the reference year.
+There were 475 part-year households in the sample in 2002.

-4.1.2 Survey Content and Reference Period
+3.1.2 Survey content and reference period

 Detailed information was collected about expenditures for consumer goods and services, changes in assets, mortgages and other loans, and annual income.
-This information was collected for the calendar year 2001 (the survey reference year).
+This information was collected for the calendar year 2002 (the survey reference year).
 Information was also collected about dwelling characteristics (e.g., type and age of heating equipment) and household equipment (e.g., appliances, communications equipment, and vehicles).
-This type of information was collected as of December 31 of the reference year.
+This type of information was collected as of December 31st of the reference year.

 Because the Survey of Household Spending is designed principally to provide detailed information on non-food expenditures, only an overall estimate of food expenditure is recorded.
-Detailed information on food expenditure is provided by the Food Expenditure
+Detailed information on food expenditure is provided by the Food Expenditure Survey, which is conducted every four to six years.
+It was last conducted in 2001.
+In